 Onions and garlic

-Foods that reduce inflammation like this family of bulb vegetables are high in anti-inflammatory substances, as well as sulfur compounds, that help stimulate the immune system to keep everything running smoothly.
-Add even more flavour to your cooking with these 10 healing spices.
+Foods that fight inflammation like this family of bulb vegetables (particularly garlic) are high in anti-inflammatory substances, as well as sulfur compounds, that help stimulate the immune system to keep everything running smoothly.

 Green and black tea

-Tea is rich in antioxidants called flavonoids, which may protect against cell damage that can worsen conditions such as arthritis.
-It also contains a chemical that fights inflammation, so consider swapping that morning cup of joe for a green tea instead.
-Here are 11 more health benefits of green tea you haven’t heard before.
+Tea is rich in antioxidants or flavonoids, which may protect against cell damage that can worsen conditions such as arthritis.
+Research shows it also contains a chemical that fights inflammation, so consider swapping that morning cup of joe for a green tea instead.

-Researchers at Oklahoma State University found that people with osteoarthritis, especially men, who ate 40 grams of soy protein per day for three months had less pain and moved more easily than those who didn’t.
-It’s tough to eat that much pure soy protein a day unless you add soy protein powder to a shake or smoothie, but it is still worth adding a serving of soya beans, tofu, or soy milk to your daily food intake.
+Research shows that soy food consumption is related to lowering inflammation.
+It’s tough to eat that much pure soy protein a day, but it is still worth adding a serving of soya beans, tofu, or soy milk to your daily food intake.